 Metacognition refers to a set of regulatory meta-abilities and meta-skills that are intentionally employed to smooth the cognitive and psychophysiological system (Drigas et al., 2022).
 Metacognition refers to the knowledge about and regulation of one's mental activities in learning (Veenman et al., 2006).
 Therefore, the terminology of metacognition constitutes knowledge and strategy of cognition.
-Taxonomically, metacognition can be divided into metacognitive declarative and metacognitive procedural.
-Metacognitive declarative refers to one's beliefs about their ability or general knowledge.
+Taxonomically, metacognitive declarative refers to one's beliefs about their ability or general knowledge.
 At the same time, metacognitive procedural refers to the control and regulation process (Csíkos, 2022).
-Metacognitive strategies in our study guide to the metacognitive procedural, where the investigation of this metacognition relates to how students regulate, control, and evaluate their learning.
+Metacognition relates to how students regulate, control, and evaluate their learning.
 Metacognition promotes academic performance (Anthonysamy, 2021; Csíkos, 2022; Dignath & Veenman, 2021).